Must Visit Places in Pune

 Aga Khan Palace

-Yet another amazing landmark and one of the famous visiting places in Pune is the Aga Khan Palace which was built by Sultan Muhammed Shah Aga Khan III in 1892.
+Yet another amazing landmark and one of the famous places to visit in Pune with friends is the Aga Khan Palace which was built by Sultan Muhammed Shah Aga Khan III in 1892.
 In the history of India, this palace placed itself on a prominent space as one of the biggest landmarks in India.
 As an act of charity, the palace existed and the Sultan who built it wanted to help the poor in the region.

 The mighty monument is an important part of Pune tourism and is also considered to be a sparkling jewel in Indian history which had a close connection with the Indian freedom movement since it served as a prison for Mahatma Gandhi and his wife, his secretary, and Sarojini Naidu.
 Kasturba Gandhi and Mahadev Desai, the secretary died in this palace.

 Archaeological Survey of India declared the palace as a monument of national importance in the year 2003.
 Aga Khan, the brilliant mind behind the birth of this majestic monument donated the palace to the Indian people as a mark of respect to Gandhi and his philosophy in 1969 and currently, the palace holds itself the vast collection of memories and it is a memorial on Gandhi where his ashes were kept.
 In the later years, the prominence of the palace started diminishing and the authorities neglected the importance of the monument and thus was becoming unattended as well.

 The palace is exactly situated about 2 kilometers away from Bund Garden in Yerwada on Pune Nagar Road.
 The palace presents Utalian arches and a huge lawn at the front and it houses five falls.
 The total area in which the palace is situated in 19 acres including the lawn and other spaces.